 Assuming that countries are not likely to leave a monetary union (even if they suffer years of one-sided deflation and austerity), is it possible to imagine a political-fiscal union emerging as a complement to monetary union?

-The European Monetary Union was a radical political response to the global economic trilemma: capital mobility combined with complete abandonment of national monetary sovereignty.
+The European Monetary Union was a radical political response to the trilemma: capital mobility combined with complete abandonment of national monetary sovereignty.

 Member-states of the EMU have accepted deep economic integration.
 The choice is then between national politics (less integration) and shared policies (more integration).

-If member-states accept more integration (which seems to be the case, for example, on banking union) then the choice is more democratic or technocratic decision-making (ECB, EU Commission).
+If member-states accept more integration (which seems to be the case), then the choice is more democratic or technocratic decision-making (ECB, EU Commission).

-Public opinion favors accountability so the choice is what type of policymaking governments should institute.
+Public opinion favors accountability, so the choice is what type of democratic accountability governments should institute.

 To complete the monetary union governments need to go down either the intergovernmental or federal route.
 EMU is stuck somewhere in the middle.